Manipulation-Oriented Object Perception in Clutter through Affordance Coordinate Frames: Related Work

 Recent works that connect visual perception of object affordances with robot manipulations are most relevant to our work. kPAM~\cite{manuelli2019kpam} uses 3D semantic keypoints as the object representation for category-level object manipulations.
-The core advantage of ACF over kPAM keypoints is: when multiple instances are presented in the cluttered environment, ACF has the notion of compatibility to determine which ACFs compose to the same object entity, while kPAM does not have the capability to determine which group of keypoints belong to the same object.
+The core advantage of ACF over kPAM is: when multiple instances are presented in the cluttered environment, ACF has the notion of compatibility to determine which ACFs compose to the same object, so it would be robust to cluttered scenes.
 Specific to tool manipulation, Qin et al.~\cite{qin2019keto} also proposed a keypoint-based representation, which specifies the grasp point and function point (hammer head for example) on the tool and effect point on the target object.
 The robot motion was solved through optimization over the keypoint-based constraints.
 Compared to 3D keypoints registered on whole objects, our ACF representation decomposes object into object parts based on their functionality, and include explicit orientation for manipulation.
 Similarly, kPAM 2.0~\cite{gao2021kpam} and AffKp~\cite{xu2021affordance} also introduces the orientation from/with keypoints to define manipulation constraints.